-I am a Senior at the University of North Florida.
-I have 5 years of tutoring experience.
+I recently graduated from the University of North Florida.
+I have 6 years of tutoring experience.
+Of those 6 years, I have tutored for 2 years with Varsity Tutors.
 I love to help others in need.
 I have always easily understood math.
 Therefore, it is my favorite subject to teach.
 I am confident in my ability to teach in a way that is easily understood.
 I have always had a passion for teaching and know how to be patient with a student.
 I try to make sure they know how to do the problem on their own without help.

 What might you do in a typical first session with a student?

 I would meet with the student and ask questions to gauge what he or she already knows.
 I would also get to know the student so I can relate my explanations of problems to his or her likes and dislikes.

 How can you help a student become an independent learner?

 I will first show them how to do the problem.
 Then I will help guide them through the next problem, and then let them do a problem on their own, and I will check the work.
 Through this process, the student is able to do the problem on their own in no time.